Easily Install Android Studio in Ubuntu And Linux Mint

 Android Studio, Google’s own IDE for Android development, is a nice alternative to Eclipse with ADT plugin.
-Android Studio can be installed from its source code but in this quick post we shall see how to install Android Studio in Ubuntu via a PPA.
+Android Studio can be installed from its source code but in this quick post, we shall see how to install Android Studio in Ubuntu 18.04, 16.04 and corresponding Linux Mint variants.

 Open a terminal and use the following commands: